 3 medium tomatoes, deseeded and diced

-4 spring onions, sliced
+4 spring onions, sliced thinly

-- For the Tangy Cream Dressing:
+- For the Tangy Cream Dressing

 4 tbsp full-fat mayonnaise

-4 tbsp cream cheese, softened
+4 tbsp full-fat cream cheese, softened

 2 tsp Dijon mustard